itbh-at/keycloak/README.md

 - A 'demo' realm setup.
 - A 'test_alpha' client.

+You can run with your own configuration, just make sure you replace the `keycloak.json` in the `example/` folder.

 #### Serve the example

 Run it with `webdev serve example:2700`. and visit `http://localhost:2700`.